cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 generation semantics.

-As of Friday, July 31, 2026, three unfiltered non-count consumers of this shared threshold generation layer are validated on Kraken real data:
+As of Friday, July 31, 2026, three unfiltered non-count consumers of this shared threshold generation layer are validated on representative real data:

 - ``fraction_of_total`` for unfiltered day-of-year percentile bootstrap;
 - generic ``sum`` for unfiltered day-of-year percentile bootstrap.